-1. Type 'bluetooth' in the taskbar search box, and then select Bluetooth settings.
+1. Type 'bluetooth' in the taskbar search box, and then select Bluetooth and other devices settings.
 2. Turn on Bluetooth, if it is not already turned on.
 3. Select your device from the list, and then follow the on-screen instructions.